Explosion in Beirut: How Project HOPE is Responding

 The explosion’s blast wave caused catastrophic damage for miles and shattered windows at Beirut International Airport five miles away.

 Is COVID-19 spreading in the wake of the blast?

 Yes.
 In the first month after the explosion, COVID-19 cases increased 220%, and there is growing concern around the number of health care workers falling ill.
-As of September 2, more than 670 health care workers had been diagnosed with COVID-19, with 80 new cases confirmed between August 30 and September 1 alone.
+One month after the explosion, more than 670 health care workers had been diagnosed with COVID-19, with 80 new cases confirmed between August 30 and September 1 alone.